lefth/jiffy/README.md

                                      archival purposes.
 This is the only option that encodes with x264.
 Subtitles are hard-coded if available
     -h, --help                       Print help information
+        --include <INCLUDE>          Paths (usually glob patterns) to be included; all others are excluded.
+They match from the video encode root.
+If `--include` and `--exclude` are both given, only those that are matched by the include globs and not matched by the exclude globs will be encoded.
+See the `--exclude` option
     -j, --jobs <JOBS>                Encode this many videos in parallel.
 The default varies per encoder
         --limit <LIMIT>              Encode a certain number of files, then stop